-GREENSBORO, N.C. — Chad Silber co-anchors 2 Wants to Know at 5:30 alongside Tanya Rivera and WFMY News 2 at 6 and 11 alongside Julie Luck.
+GREENSBORO, N.C. — Chad Silber co-anchors WFMY News 2 at 6 and 11 alongside Julie Luck, but don't be surprised if you see him pop up in other newscasts!

 Silber joined the WFMY News 2 team in September 2013 as a Reporter.
 In 2014, Silber was promoted to Weekend Anchor.
 In 2015, he was promoted to 2 Wants to Know Anchor.
 In 2017, he was promoted to Evening Anchor.